 INVOLVE YOUR CUSTOMER

 Don’t just get your customer to purchase your product, give them a reason to care — get them involved.
-If you are considering a new product for market, ask your customer for comments about the packaging, pricing, flavors, technology and distribution, so you can determine whether or not the product will be a good fit for their sales and distribution channels.
+If you are considering a new product for the market, ask your customer for comments about the packaging, pricing, flavors, technology, and distribution, so you can determine whether or not the product will be a good fit for their sales and distribution channels.

 It’s also important to keep your customer posted if you’re having trouble meeting a commitment.
 No need to burden them with your life story, though.
 When a problem arises that they need to know about, keep the explanation concise and purposeful.
 You want your customer to know if factors beyond your control are standing in the way of your usual top-notch performance, but provide just enough information to develop an understanding and, where applicable, give them alternatives.
 That’s all they need – or want.

 Involving the customer means letting them have a say in the course of events.
 A customer who perceives his or her input as having contributed materially to a desirable outcome feels very secure and positive about the relationship.
 Don’t wait for them to speak up — solicit their input regularly.

 One of the best ways to strengthen ties with your customer is to develop a product, market or distribution channel together.
 Pooling resources like contacts, skilled staff, production facilities or joint financing for a project can kick a business relationship into high gear.
 When you work together to make your efforts succeed, you both win.